Hanasaku Iroha: Manga

+Novel

+A spin-off novel, Hanasaku Iroha: The Place to Bloom One Day (花咲くいろは～いつか咲く場所～, Hanasaku Iroha Itsuka Saku Basho), an all-new story authored by Tohru Fujimoto and illustrated by Iroha Kohinata, covering a period seven years after the end of the anime and including all of the principal characters, was released in the e-book format by P.A.
+Books, a division of P.A.
+Works, in October 2020 and was serialized in six parts.
+The paper edition, which includes revisions to the e-book version and additional materials, was published in two volumes by parubooks in July 2022.

 Anime

 The Hanasaku Iroha 26-episode anime television series is produced by P.A.
 Works and directed by Masahiro Andō.
 The series aired in Japan between April 3 and September 25, 2011 on Tokyo MX.
 The screenplay was written by Mari Okada, and chief animator Kanami Sekiguchi based the character design used in the anime on Mel Kishida's original designs.
 Sound direction was headed by Jin Aketagawa and the music was produced by Shirō Hamaguchi.
 The anime series was simulcast in the United States, Canada, the United Kingdom, Ireland, Australia, New Zealand, Sweden, Denmark, Norway, Finland, Iceland, Netherlands, Brazil, and Portugal by the Internet streaming website Crunchyroll.
 The series has been licensed in North America by NIS America under the title Hanasaku Iroha: Blossoms for Tomorrow.
 The first Blu-ray/DVD combo pack was released on April 9, 2013 and the second part was released on July 2, 2013.
 MVM Entertainment acquired distribution rights to the title in the United Kingdom and Ireland.

-An anime film titled Hanasaku Iroha: Home Sweet Home was released in Japanese theaters on March 30, 2013, featuring an original storyline.
+An anime film titled Hanasaku Iroha: The Movie – Home Sweet Home was released in Japanese theaters on March 30, 2013.
 At Anime Expo 2013, NIS America announced the rights to distribute the film in North America.